Most Common Mistakes Entrepreneurs Make

 You have to not only understand the market but also test it.

-Without testing the market to see if your product is even a viable option to your potential can lead to months, if not years of wasted time and money.
+Without testing the market to see if your product is viable for your potential customers, you can waste months, if not years, of time and money.

-Here is how you to understand your market:
+Here is how you can understand your market:

 Every business needs to do some market research of sorts.
 It helps you to make good decisions both for you and your business.

-Market research is gathering consumer feedback on your product or service and collecting pertinent information on the marketplace.
+Market research gathers consumer feedback on your product or service and collects pertinent information on the marketplace.
 This information includes what your competitors are doing and how they’re pricing themselves.

 Some of the factors that you need to get clear about are: